Jawahar Navodaya Vidyalaya, Veleru: History

 The school was established in 1989, and 32 acres of land for establishing the school is donated by Sri.
 Donavalli Gurunatham garu and Smt.
 Donavalli Balamma garu.

 Academics

 The school provides education from the 6th to the 12th standard.
 An entrance test is conducted and 80 students are selected every year from 5th standard at district level.
 This exam comprises three parts and a total of 100 questions-50 questions of mental ability, 25 questions of English / regional language, 25 questions from mathematics.

 In 8th standard also exam will be conducted if any seats are remaining which is known as lateral entry.

 If any seats are remaining in 11th class these seats are filled by interview and 10th class marks.

 The school follows the Central Board of Secondary Education-C.B.S.E syllabus and N.C.E.R.T textbooks.
 Medium of instruction: English.

-Academics are wonderful which are taught by very highly qualified teachers and with the help digital classroom.

 In +1 & +2 Science groups M.P.C.
 (Math, Physics, Chemistry), Bi.P.C.
 (Biology, Physics, Chemistry) and M.Bi.P.C. are taught.